syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% endhighlight %}

-The above code example renders a **Chart** with the default `Column series` type and some random values assigned to the column series.
+The above code example renders a chart as below with the default `Column series` type and some random values assigned to the column series.

-The following screenshot displays the Chart.

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img2.png" %}

 ## Add a Chart series

-By default, line series is used.
-To create a **series**, you need to add the following code example to the scripts.
-For example, the following steps illustrate how to add a column series to the **Chart**.
+The following steps illustrate how to add a `column series` to the chart.

-1. You need to add the name of the series displayed in Chart legend.
+1. Add the `name` of the series displayed in Chart legend.

-2. Then, you need to specify the type of series you want to render using [`type`](/js/api/ejchart#seriestypespan-classtype-signature-type-enumenumspan "series.type") property.
+2. Specify the [type](/js/api/ejchart#seriestypespan-classtype-signature-type-enumenumspan "series.type") of series that you want to render.

-3. You can add x and y [`points`](/js/api/ejchart#seriespointsspan-classtype-signature-type-arrayarrayspan "points") to the series as shown in the following code example.
+3. Add x and y [points](/js/api/ejchart#seriespointsspan-classtype-signature-type-arrayarrayspan "points") to the series as shown in the following code example.

 {% highlight js %}